merbar/CarND-Kidnapped-Vehicle-Project/README.md

 ![visualization](pf_visualization.gif)
 Matlab script is `visualization.m`

+## Landmark association
+I am using simple nearest-neighbor association to assign a landmark to a measurement

+## Resampling strategy
+Resampling is carried out with replacement.
+It is simply based on a uniformly generated random number between 0 and 1 - with the combined particle's weights adding up to 1 as well.
+The list of particles is traversed until the sum of all weights is equal or greater than the random number.

 ## Running the Code
 Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line: